 Charon Inc (2010)

-Charon Inc., which is a reference to one of the moons of the planet (?)
+The first in the series was Charon Inc., which is a reference to one of the moons of the planet (?)
 Pluto.
 In the game, players assume the role of CEOs (here's hoping that the corner office and six-figure salary will be included in a later expansion) of a space-age mining corporations that are leading the rush to colonize and mine the moon Charon.
 As a player, your job is to lay claim to the various mining regions of the moon and, utilizing the resources you collect, construct various buildings that will ultimately earn you victory points at the conclusion of the game.

 The components are quite nice, and there's some interesting area control mechanics, combined with a choice of special abilities players can compete for each round.
 The heart of the game is about placing flags to stake your claim in areas on Charon, which in turn will get you the gems (minerals) needed to complete various point-scoring buildings - represented in the game by cards.
 The theme is arguably pasted on, but using flags for the claim-staking area control mechanic does give the game a certain charm.